What is a Letter of Credit – How to Raise Funds The Right Way

 Letters Of Credit – A Way to Make Money Without Money?

-A transferable letters of credit in international trade, enables the seller (or beneficiary) to buy products to fulfill the sales contract from a third party without using their own funds, instead using the funds from the contract itself.
 Think of it as an advance on the payment (opposed to a guarantee on non payment) that will be received on completion of the contract.
 Once this “mother” letter of credit has been born, it can be split up and transferred to as many parties as needed as long as the total does not exceed the amount of the original “mother” letter of credit.

 Transferable letters of credit are often successfully used to purchase high value goods without having to dip into company funds where cash flow may be tight and the company may not be sitting on bundles of cash and need to receive payment before delivery of the goods or project.
-Be warned however, they are not as simple to obtain and use as some would like you to believe.
-It certainly should not be considered a way to make money, without money.

 FREE Import Export Training